aimms/how-to/Articles/329/329-vintage-more-logging.rst

 *   The file provided is just a template to be tailored as needed.

-*   Line 1: We keep the echo-ing on; such that we can see afterward whether the ``.bat`` file worked as expected.
+*   Line 1: We keep the echoing on; such that we can see afterward whether the ``.bat`` file worked as expected.

 *   Lines 10-16: Search the folder ``%localappdata%\AIMMS\IFA\Aimms\`` for the latest AIMMS installed.
     For me, this doesn't work as I still have AIMMS 4.9 installed.